 The Child and Adolescent Development major provides an excellent preparation for careers in developmentally related public organizations, teaching institutions, service agencies, and mental and physical health facilities.
 Our undergraduate program provides appropriate background for graduate training in developmental psychology, including experimental, applied, and clinical programs.
 Coursework in CHAD is also relevant to graduate training in counseling, teaching, medicine, law, child advocacy, and public policy relating to children and adolescents.

+General Information for CHAD Students about the Major can be found in our Handbook.
 All CHAD majors MUST submit an acknowledgment of background check requirements document to the Psychology Office.
 All other materials MUST be submitted to the CCF (not the Psychology Department).

 Please consult the CHAD majors worksheet for the list of PSYC and CHAD courses you must take to complete the major.